Perfect One Day in Capitol Reef National Park Itinerary For First-Timers

 If you’re in Capitol Reef, let’s be honestly, you’re probably already on your way somewhere else.
 Extend your exploration, and check out these other destinations.

-• Canyonlands National Park (3 hours): Vast canyons, buttes, and mesas make up this massive multiple-district park with numerous hiking and off-roading opportunities.
+- Canyonlands National Park (3 hours): This massive, multiple-district park features vast canyons, buttes, and mesas, as well as numerous hiking and off-roading opportunities.

 Is 1 Day Enough for Capitol Reef National Park